Best Educational Project – 2016 Concrete Polishing Award

-For one of the stairwells, a set of high-traction strips were installed at the top.
-These high traction strips were cut by hand after the polishing process was completed and filled with black oxide and a 100% solids polyaspartic resin.
+Desco installed ADA-compliant high-traction strips at the top of a stairwell.
+The strips were cut by hand after polishing and filled with black oxide and 100% solids polyaspartic resin.

 Concrete Construction magazine is a trade specific magazine for the residential and commercial design and construction industry.
 This is the sixth year the magazine has hosted the competition for the best in concrete polishing around the world.
 Candidates for this year’s competition came from a wide variety of places, including Australia, Canada, and across the United States.